 Table of Contents

 Minimum RSSI (Received Signal Strength Indication) is a value that can be configured on the AP so that a wireless station (STA) is required to meet a minimum signal level, as seen by the AP, to be able to reliably connect/use a particular AP.
 This is configured on a per AP basis.
 There is no one size fits all, this does actually require some careful configuration.

-As of UniFI v5.4.6 minimum RSSI is configured within the controller UI.
+Minimum RSSI is configured within the UniFi Controller UI.
 However, in order to set a minimum RSSI value, advanced features configuration must be enabled.

-To set minimum RSSI with controller version 5.4.6, do the following:
+To enable minimum RSSI on the UniFi Controller do the following:

-1. Go to the "Settings" (Gear Icon) in bottom left corner of controller.
+1. Go to the "Settings" (Gear Icon) in the bottom left corner of the controller web UI.

 2. Click on "Site".

 3. Under Services, click the checkbox to enable advanced features.

 5. Now, find the configuration area within the AP's properties window.
 The Configuration>Radio tab will allow you to set the minimum RSSI.
 You need to put a checkmark in the box to enable it and then enter the desired minimum RSSI value for that radio.